tsmith512/tsmithcreative/_drafts/my-first-alexa.md

 For my first foray into custom commands, I wanted Alexa to be able to tell me about the status of 3D printing jobs.
 Seemed simple enough.
-Let's walk through
+Let's walk through it.

-it:
+Part 1 deals with the 3D printer integration, but Parts 2 through 4 pair up the two services and can be used for any information or command.
+My code samples include a custom weather report, too.

-### Part 1: Home Assistant Components
+### Part 1: Home Assistant's OctoPrint Component

-For this, I'll need the following from Home Assistant:

-- Monitoring the [OctoPrint][OP] instance that runs my printer
-- Let Amazon connect to Home Assistant

-**Setting up Hass's OctoPrinti sensors is easy, and is done in three parts:**
+For this, I'll need Hass to monitor the [OctoPrint][OP] instance that runs my printer.
+Setting up Hass's OctoPrinti sensors is easy, and is done in three
+parts:

 ![My Home Assistant](/assets/blog/alexa-hass-octoprint/home-assistant.png)